flutter/website/src/ui/accessibility-and-internationalization/internationalization.md

    );
    ```

+8. Once the Material app has started,
-8. Now you can use `AppLocalizations` anywhere in your app:
+   you can use `AppLocalizations` anywhere in your app:

    <?code-excerpt "gen_l10n_example/lib/main.dart (InternationalizedTitle)"?>
    ```dart